 As we continue to seek ways to improve the healthcare for our beneficiaries, we constantly explore new avenues of partnership with the Department of Veterans Affairs (VA).
 We have established 504 sharing agreements covering 2,090 health services with the VA, and in FY 2006, 98 VA Medical Centers reported reimbursable earnings during the year as TRICARE Network providers.
-Every day we collaborate to further improve the healthcare system for our service members; we have substantially increased joint procurement, and we are working to publish jointly used evidence-based clinical practice guidelines for disease management to improve patient outcomes.
+Every day we collaborate to further improve the healthcare system for our service members.
+We have substantially increased joint procurement, and we are working to publish jointly used evidence-based clinical-practice guidelines for disease management to improve patient outcomes.

 We are committed to working with the VA on appropriate electronic health information exchanges to support our veterans.
 The Federal Health Information Exchange is an important capability that enables the transfer of protected electronic health information from DoD to the VA at the time of a service member's separation.
 We have transmitted messages to the FHIE data repository on more than 3.7 million retired or separated Service members.

 Building on the success of FHIE, we are now sending electronic pre- and post-deployment health assessment information to the VA.
-Monthly transmission of electronic pre- and post-deployment health assessment data to the FHIE data repository began in September 2005.
-More than 1.5 million pre- and postdeployment health assessments on over 623,000 individuals are available to the VA.
+We began this monthly transmission of electronic pre- and post-deployment health assessment data to the FHIE data repository in September 2005.
+More than 1.5 million pre- and post-deployment health assessments on more than 623,000 individuals are available to the VA.

 In December 2006, we added weekly data pulls of post-deployment health reassessments for individuals referred to the VA for care or evaluation.
-DoD and the VA are also in the process of assessing our requirements for the potential joint development of an inpatient module for our electronic medical record.
+DoD and the VA are also in the process of assessing our requirements for the joint development of an inpatient module for our electronic medical record.

-Both the VA and DoD are committed to providing our service members a seamless transition from the MHS to the Veterans Health Administration.
-DoD implemented a policy entitled "Expediting Veterans Benefits to Members with Serious Injuries and Illness," which provides guidance on the collection and transmission of critical data elements for service members involved in a medical or physical evaluation board.
-DoD began transmitting pertinent data to the VA in October 2005 and continues to provide monthly updates.
+Both the VA and DoD are committed to providing our service members a seamless transition from the MHS to the VA.
+DoD implemented a policy entitled "Expediting Veterans Benefits to Members with Serious Injuries and Illness."
+This policy provides guidance for collecting and transmitting critical data elements for service members involved in a medical or physical evaluation board.
+DoD transmitted pertinent data to the VA from October 2005 through May 2006; thereafter transmissions were discontinued while enhancements to the security were, and continue to be, explored.

 We have provided information for 13,622 service members while they were still on active duty, allowing the VA to better project future workload and resource needs.
-Receiving this data directly from DoD before these service members separate eliminates potential delays in developing a claim for benefits by ensuring that

-VA has all the relevant information to decide claims for benefits and services at the earliest possible time.
+When the VA receives these data directly from DoD before service members separate, it eliminates potential delays in developing a benefits claim.
+This process ensures that the VA has all the relevant information to decide claims for benefits and services at the earliest possible time.